henrik/thepugautomatic.com-eleventy/src/site/posts/2023-07-13-ruby-module-builder-patterns.md

 MyClass.new.greet
 ```

-I haven't fully understood what's going on here (nor have I delved into the Ruby source), but I believe this is down to the dual nature of modules.
+I haven't fully understood what's going on here (nor have I delved into the Ruby source), but this is down to the dual nature of modules.

 Modules are instances (of the `Module` class) but can also (unlike non-module instances) be mixed into other modules or classes via `include`.

-And methods on modules are defined either on the module-as-instance or on the module-as-mixin.
+Methods on modules are defined either on the module-as-instance or on the module-as-mixin.

 After all, with regular modules, we don't define methods inside `class Module` – we use `module MyModule`.